Couple and Family Therapy

 Assistant Professor of Couple and Family Therapy

 Kevin C. Hynes is an assistant professor in the Couple and Family Therapy program.
-His program of research focuses on disparities in mental health outcomes with minority populations.
+His program of research focuses on disparities in mental health outcomes with minority populations and the utilization of technology for therapists.